jboyd8/jamieboydphotography/README.md

 [Jamie Boyd Photography](https://jamieboydphotography.herokuapp.com/)

+##Development
+---
+To develop this project i decided to use Django 3.
+Although the course was taught using Django 1 I wanted to try and get myself familiar with the newest tech, especially given it is only a couple of months old (at the time of writing).
+This created some learning curves where things were done slightly differently, namely the urls.
+One of the huge benefits of Django is that it takes care of a lot of things under the hood which lends itself to fast deployment.
+Another benefit is that you create different sections of your site in individual 'apps' with he premise that you can re-use the functionality on future sites.

+Throughout development I used Git and GitHub for version control.
+Firstly, I made sure my site was deployed correctly based on the master branch in GitHub.
+Once setup was successful, I started to develop on different branches.
+This allowed me to test rigorously on a separate branch and only move onto the master branch once I was happy everything was working as it should be.

+PyCharm was my choice of IDE this time around.
+I like its debugging features and it works really well with Django.

+Additionally, I chose to use Postgres as my database as this is more scalable as your app grows.

+The app is deployed on Heroku, and all environment variables are stored locally in an env.py file.
+This was added to a .gitignore file so all of the values were kept a secret.

 ###Note
 When testing this project, to make a payment via the store, the below details should be used:
 * Card Number: 4242424242424242